pytroll/pytroll-collectors/doc/source/index.rst

 gatherer
 ^^^^^^^^

+Watches files or messages and gathers satellite granules in "collections", sending then the collection of files in a message for further processing.
 Determines what granules with different start times belong together.
 A use case may be a reception system in which a single overpass results in multiple files, that should be grouped together for further processing.